Sunday, September 20, 2015

 YOUNG DELINQUENTS JOYOUSLY JOIN IN

-INDUSTRIALISATION BRINGS A POOL OF UNEMPLOYED,
+INDUSTRIALISATION LEADS TO A POOL OF UNEMPLOYED,

 AND OUT-OF-WORK TEENS JOIN THE RIGHT

-Without the discipline, social ties and solidarity that come from work, they turn to delinquency and conservatives mobilize them through pay
+Without the discipline, social ties and solidarity that come from work, they turn to delinquency and conservatives mobilize them through pay.

 Zoom